What is a special care nursery?

 Moving to a special care nursery in a different hospital

 Hospitals with NICUs are often in large cities.
-You might have gone to a hospital in a large city to give birth, or your baby might have been transferred after birth.
+You might have gone to a hospital in a large city to give birth, or your baby might have been transferred there after birth.

 If you live a long way from the hospital with the NICU that has been looking after your baby, it’s likely that your baby will be moved to a special care nursery in a hospital closer to home.
 This will always be a hospital that’s equipped to meet your baby’s individual needs.